FusionAuth/fusionauth-site/site/_posts/2022-09-02-how-sso-works.md

 Let's look at a different scenario.
 Say you have two other applications: Zendesk and Gusto.
 You want to use SAML to integrate these applications with your identity provider.

 Here's a diagram for a SAML flow.
-Technically this is an service provider (SP) initiated flow where the user is trying to access an application, such as Zendesk, before they are logged in.
+Technically this is a service provider (SP) initiated flow where the user is trying to access an application, such as Zendesk, before they are logged in.

 {% plantuml source: _diagrams/blogs/sso/saml-sso-login.plantuml, alt: "SAML single sign-on request flow during login." %}